|As of 3/31/22||Inception Date|

 GIM believes that a benchmark-agnostic portfolio of non-U.S. stocks, constructed with a disciplined blend of proprietary multi-factor models and downside risk screens, may achieve long-term performance.

 The competitive advantage of our International equity strategy is derived from the following key attributes:

 Quantitative discipline; fundamental insight Models based on intuitive fundamentals that drive performance

-Proprietary, diversified models for each country and sector Unique models for buying and selling
+Proprietary, diversified models for each sector Unique multi-factor stock selection models for buying and selling

 Benchmark-agnostic position weights Minimizes single-stock risk; avoids bias toward expensive ADRs